mc2-project/opaque-sql/README.md

 2. Install Trust Management Framework (TruCE) and its dependencies, https://github.com/IBM/sgx-trust-management.
-Build it in IAS simulation mode.Then run the Truce server, in a separate window:
+Build it in IAS simulation mode.

+3. In a separate window, run the Truce server:

     ```sh
+    # Use TruCE installation path from step 2.
     cd /path-to/sgx-trust-management/service_provider
     ./truce_server
     ```

+4. In a separate window, compile and run the key store:

+    ```sh
+    cd ${OPAQUE_HOME}/src/keystore
+    # Use TruCE installation path from step 2.
+    export TRUCE_SDK=/path-to/sgx-trust-management/client
+    source sgxsdk/environment # from SGX SDK install directory in step 1

+    make
+    export LD_LIBRARY_PATH=/path-to/sgx-trust-management/client
+    # address of Truce server
+    ./key_store 127.0.0.1
+    ```

-3. Install other dependencies:
+5. Install other dependencies:

     ```sh
     # For Ubuntu 16.04: